Major in Mathematics

 Math Department Peer Tutoring

-Where: Bottom floor of the Library, back of the stacks
+Tue/Thu on the bottom floor of the Library, back of the stacks.

 Email Miles Smith (email@example.com) with any questions about Math Department Peer Tutoring.

-Email Taylor Ruehl (firstname.lastname@example.org), Michael Straus (email@example.com), or Blake Wheeler (firstname.lastname@example.org) with any questions about SSAP Tutoring.
+Email Blake Wheeler (firstname.lastname@example.org), Lily Gebhart (email@example.com), or Nate Hall (firstname.lastname@example.org) with any questions about SSAP Tutoring.